Surging Spurs rout Lakers

 Los Angeles failed to muster a threat over the final 12 minutes.

-San Antonio's Tim Duncan, Tony Parker and Manu Ginobili combined for just 23 points.
-Duncan played the longest of the three, logging 15:01 ...
+With the win, the Spurs "Big Three" of Tim Duncan, Parker and Manu Ginobili played in their 664th game together and won their 491st as a trio, moving into second place on the NBA's all-time wins list among a trio and third place for games played together.
+They surpassed the Lakers trio of Magic Johnson, Michael Cooper and Kareem Abdul-Jabbar in both categories ...
 Cory Joseph scored 11 and Jeff Ayres added 10 points for San Antonio, which shot 49 percent from the floor ...
 LA went a woeful 4-of-21 from 3-point range ...
 The Spurs dominated the rebounding battle by a 64-37 margin.